centre-for-humanities-computing/DaCy/docs/usingdacy.rst

 .. seealso::

-   DaCy is build using SpaCy, thus you will be able to find a lot of the required documentation for using the pipeline in their very well written documentation on their `website <https://spacy.io>`__
+   DaCy is built using SpaCy, hence you will be able to find a lot of the required documentation for using the pipeline in their very well written documentation on their `website <https://spacy.io>`__

 Tagging named entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A named entity is a “real-world object” that’s assigned a name – for example, a person, a country, a product or a book title.
-DaCy can recognize organizations, persons, and location.
-As seen below is also includes a mixed category.
+DaCy can recognize organizations, persons, and location, as well as other miscellaneous entities.

 .. code-block:: python